-Breaking Borders is a program that aims to aid in the transitioning of childhood cancer survivors and patients into the worlds of work and higher education by providing them with an opportunity to engage in a challenging, self-directed adventure experience.
-This self-directed, professionally-facilitated group experience promotes the simple truth that growth demands us to reach outside of ourselves.
+Breaking Borders is a program that aims to aid in the transitioning of childhood cancer survivors into the worlds of work and higher education by providing them with an opportunity to engage in a challenging, group-directed adventure experience.
+This professionally-facilitated group experience promotes the simple truth that growth demands us to reach outside of ourselves – and to break down borders.

 Important Dates and Announcements